marcransome/pond/README.md

 $ pond dir my_app
 ```

-Add one or more related functions here.
+Add one or more related functions to the pond directory.
 For example:

 ```
 $ vi start_my_app.fish
 ...
 ```

-With a suitable function definition:
+Provide a suitable function definition:

 ```fish
 function start_my_app